We can all agree that getting a migraine is bad enough.

 But when this migraine causes a type of paralysis of our eye, it can make everything that much worse…

-Luckily if we can understand how our brain is reacting to stress, we can take measures to prevent the
+Luckily if we can understand how our brain is reacting to stress, we can take measures to prevent the build up of getting so bad that we trigger one of these.

 In this article, I will cover 3 massive keys for ophthalmoplegic migraines.